mars0i/clj-agentscript1/README.md

     lein deps

-to install Clojure and Clojurescript and to install other necessary libraries.
+to install Clojure and Clojurescript, if necessary, and to install other necessary libraries.

 When that's done, execute